Olin College

-Olin College of Engineering, officially Franklin W. Olin College of Engineering, is a private college focused on engineering and located in Needham, Massachusetts.
-Olin College is noted in the engineering community for its relatively recent founding, small size, project-based curriculum, and large endowment funded primarily by the defunct F. W. Olin Foundation.
+Olin College of Engineering, officially Franklin W. Olin College of Engineering, is a private college focused on engineering and located in Needham, Massachusetts, United States.
+Its endowment had been funded primarily by the defunct F. W. Olin Foundation.
 The college covers half of each admitted student's tuition through the Olin Scholarship.
-Olin College is ranked among the top undergraduate engineering programs within the United States.

 History

 Olin College was founded by the F. W. Olin Foundation in 1997.
 The trustees were concerned about perpetuating Franklin W. Olin's donor intent indefinitely, so the foundation's president, Lawrence W. Milas, proposed creating a college.
-“We always had a bias toward supporting science and engineering schools because Mr. Olin was an engineer,” Milas said.
-“I was concerned with whether or not this would be consistent with what Mr. Olin had ever considered.
+"We always had a bias toward supporting science and engineering schools because Mr. Olin was an engineer," Milas said.
+"I was concerned with whether or not this would be consistent with what Mr. Olin had ever considered.
 I went back and read minutes of board meetings.
-And sure enough, in the late 1940s, at two or three board meetings shortly before his death, he expressed the idea of starting a new institution.”
+And sure enough, in the late 1940s, at two or three board meetings shortly before his death, he expressed the idea of starting a new institution."

 By 2005, the foundation had donated most of its financial resources to the college, providing Olin with an endowment of about $460 million.
 Richard Miller was inaugurated as the college's first president on May 3, 2003.
 Miller was also the first employee of Olin College, and had been working as its president for several years before he was officially inaugurated.

 In a program known as Invention 2000, Olin College hired its first faculty members and invited 30 students, known as Olin Partners, to help it form a curriculum.
 The students lived in temporary housing and spent their first year after high school investigating assessment and grading methods, jump-starting the student culture, and experimenting with forms of engineering education.

 Olin admitted its first full class of 75 students in 2002.
 This class included the Olin Partners, a group of deferred students known as the Virtual Olin Partners, and recent high school graduates.
 After admitting three more classes, the college reached its full size of approximately 300 students in fall 2005.
 It currently has about 390 students.

 Olin's campus was designed by the architecture firm Perry Dean Rogers Architects in the postmodern style.
 The first phase, comprising four buildings, was completed in 2002.
 The construction of a second dormitory, East Hall, was finished in fall 2005.
 Future plans include an academic building that would contain additional machine shops and project space.
 Olin shares many campus services, including health, public safety, and athletic facilities, with Babson College.